 Hayden Falls Park is an off-the-beaten-path park tucked into the woods near the Hayden Run Road Bridge.
 The highlight of the park is the 35-foot waterfall that spills into a pool at the base of the sheer cliff wall.

-The Hayden waterfall is one of the coolest things to see in Dublin, Ohio – and it’s easily accessible.
-From the parking lot, visitors walk down a staircase to a raised wooden path that ends at the waterfall overlook.
+The Hayden waterfall is one of the coolest things to see in Dublin, Ohio.
+From the parking lot, visitors walk down a steep set of stairs onto a raised wooden boardwalk that ends at the waterfall overlook.

-#12 See the Indian Run Falls in Dublin, Ohio
+#12 See Indian Run Falls in Dublin, Ohio

 Indian Run Falls is another one of the natural attractions in Dublin, Ohio – but this one is right in the heart of historic Downtown Dublin.
 With cascading and tumbling falls hidden beneath a canopy of trees, Indian Run Falls feels far from the bustling old town district…yet it’s just steps away.

-Pro Tip: The trail is only a half-mile, but it is best to wear good walking shoes as it can be muddy and slippery.
+Pro Tip: The 1 mile trail is rated as easy, but it is best to wear good walking shoes as it can be muddy and slippery.

 #13 Pay Respects at Indian Run Cemetery and Dublin Veterans Park